Kaizen-Game-Works/perforce-docker/README.md

 ```bash
 vi .env
 ```

+If you're using Swarm, make sure that the SWARM_USER matches the service user you created above

 Create the directory structure as specified in the docker-compose.yml file (e.g. /data/docker_volumes/perforce/data).
 Do this for both Perforce and Swarm (if deploying swarm)